vx-c/Dungeon-Crawler/README.md

 - Press 'b' to force start a battle.

 # Windows Installation
-1. Download the game from https://mega.nz/folder/l5dXAKZK#1M4c1KQ50qnpSEtqR0HNkQ
+1. Download the folder for your release from https://mega.nz/folder/l5dXAKZK#1M4c1KQ50qnpSEtqR0HNkQ
 2. Open the downloaded folder and run game.exe

 # Linux Installation